 The Transgender Justice Teach-In is dedicated to centering trans, nonbinary, and intersex knowledge, experiences, and liberation.

 The Queer Policy Series is designed to bring diverse audiences together to examine policies at various levels that impact queer and trans students and youth, and that introduce tools and frameworks for effecting policy changes that embrace and affirm diverse sexualities and genders.

-Our life-saving work is made possible through the generous financial support of grassroots donors.
+Our work is made possible through the generous financial support of grassroots donors.
 We invite you to join us with a monthly or one-time gift.
 Your donation provides space for queer and trans students to experience the joy of being in community and help remove barriers to accessing queer- and trans-centered spaces.

 Stay up-to-date on all events, news, announcements, and more.